lichengunc/MAttNetDemo/README.md

 # Web Demo for MAttNet

 ## Introduction
-This repository is for setting up the web demo of [MAttNet](http://vision2.cs.unc.edu/refer/).
+This repository is for setting up the [web demo of MAttNet](http://vision2.cs.unc.edu/refer/).
-I learned to use `django` in this project.
-The design follows the great repo [Grad-CAM](https://github.com/Cloud-CV/Grad-CAM/).
+Its design basically follows the great repo [Grad-CAM](https://github.com/Cloud-CV/Grad-CAM/).

-**How to use**
+## How to use
 0) Set up environments:
 - Ubuntu environment
 ```bash